fepitre/gentoo-binhost/README.md

 # Configuration

+Profile and packages list can be adapted.
+Here we use what is provided for Qubes OS [Gentoo templates](https://github.com/QubesOS/qubes-builder-gentoo).

 ## Profile and packages list

 | Flavor  | Profile               | Packages list                                                                                                  | USE flags                                                                                                    | KEYWORDS                                                                                                                 |